zuplo/docs/docs/support.md

 ## Community support

-Customers with Zuplo's Builder subscription plan can seek support through the Zuplo Community.
+Customers with Zuplo's free subscription plan can seek support through the Zuplo Community.
 Response times may vary and are not guaranteed.

 ## Standard support

-Customers with a paid Zuplo subscription plan (excluding Builder) receive Standard Support, which offers access to the following channels:
+Customers with a paid Zuplo subscription plan receive Standard Support which offers access to the following channels:

 - Zuplo Community
-- Zuplo Email Support
+- Zuplo Email Support (best effort response times)

 ## Priority Support